george-hawkins/mjx-donkey-car/README.md

 * [WeAct ESP32-DOWD-V3](https://www.aliexpress.com/item/1005005645111663.html) - US$3
 * [LILYGO TTGO T7](https://www.aliexpress.com/item/32846710180.html) - US$5.50

 The above are proper ESP32s.
-Both WeAct and LILYGO also have S2 boards and other variants.
+Both WeAct and LILYGO also have S3 boards and other variants, e.g. here is [WeAct S3 board](https://www.aliexpress.com/item/1005005592730189.html) and a [LILYGO S3 board](https://www.aliexpress.com/item/1005004777561826.html).

+However, if you use an S2 etc., you'll have to compile the firmware yourself, the DroneBridge/ESP32 only releases ready compiled firmware for the ESP32.

 Adafruit have some nice tiny boards: